 The National Organization for Rare Disorders (NORD) classifies a rare disease as one that impacts fewer than 200,000 people.
-However, all together, around 7,000 rare diseases affect a whopping 25-30 million U.S. citizens.
+But all together, there are around 7,000 rare diseases that affect a whopping 25-30 million U.S. citizens.

 Cystic Fibrosis & ALS: highest number of patients and claims

-In 2018, Cystic Fibrosis had the highest number of reported patients – nearly double that of patients with ALS, or Lou Gehrig's disease.
-This may be because at least 1 in 29 Americans of European descent carry the cystic fibrosis gene, and cystic fibrosis is an inherited genetic condition.
+In 2018, Cystic Fibrosis had the highest number of reported patients—nearly double that of patients with ALS, or Lou Gehrig's disease.
+This may be because at least 1 in 29 Caucasian-Americans carry the cystic fibrosis gene, and cystic fibrosis is an inherited genetic condition.
 As the U.S. population grows, it becomes more likely that this genetic disorder is passed on.

 ALS is more mysterious, and stems from a number of different factors.
 According to an NCBI study, it is estimated that the number of ALS patients will increase by 69 percent in the developing world over the next 25 years, which may be a result of the aging population.